gnolang/gno/docs/how-to-guides/effective-gno.md

 to understand.

-We're currently in the process of considering whether to add reflection support or not, or perhaps in a privileged mode for very rare libraries.
+We're currently in the process of considering whether to add reflection support or not, or perhaps add it in a privileged mode for very few libraries.
 But for now, when you're writing Gno code, remember: explicit is better than implicit, and clear code is better than clever code.